Azure/data-management-zone/docs/guidance/EnterpriseScaleAnalytics-LimitingCrossTenantPrivateEndpointProvisioning.md

 }
 ```

-The policy shown above denies any private endpoints being created outside of the subscription of the linked service (Scenario A and D).
-The policy also provides the flexibility to use manualprivateLinkServiceConnections as well as privateLinkServiceConnections within the same subscription.
+The policy shown above denies any private endpoints being created outside of the subscription of the linked service (represented as connections A and D in Figure 1).
+The policy also provides the flexibility to use manualprivateLinkServiceConnections as well as privateLinkServiceConnections.

-This policy can be changed so that private endpoints are only allowed to be created inside a certain set of subscriptions.
+This policy can be updated so that private endpoints are only allowed to be created inside a certain set of subscriptions.
 This can be done by adding a parameter of type List and by using the "notIn": "[parameters('allowedSubscriptions')]" construct.
 However, this is not the recommended approach as this would mean that customers would have to constantly maintain the list of subscriptions for this policy.
 Whenever a new subscription gets created inside the customer tenant, the subscription ID would have to be added to the parameter.

 It is recommended to assign the policy to the top-level management group and use exemptions where required.

-### Affected scenarios by the policy definition
+### Considerations when assigning this policy definition

-The policy shown above blocks the creation of private endpoints in a different subscription than the service itself (Scenario A and D).
-If this is a requirement for certain use-cases, we are recommending using policy exemptions.
+The policy shown above blocks the creation of private endpoints in a different subscription than the service itself (represented as connections A and D in Figure 1).
+If this is a requirement for certain use-cases, we are recommending using .
 There are no other known patterns that are blocked by this policy definition.

-## Scenario B: Deny private endpoints being created in other tenants and subscriptions
+## Scenario 2: Deny connections from private endpoints created in other tenants

-### Scenario
+### Description

-For the second scenario, a rogue user requires the following rights in the customer environment:
+For the second scenario, a rogue admin requires the following rights in the customer environment:

-1. “*/write” rights on the service in the customer environment to which a private endpoint should be created.
+1. “*/write” rights on the service in the customer environment for which a private endpoint should be created.

-With these rights, the person has the possibility to create a private endpoint in an external tenant and subscription that is linked to a service in the customer environment.
-The scenario is illustrated in Figure 1: Data exfiltration scenarios.
+With these rights, a rogue admin has the possibility to create a private endpoint in an external Azure AD tenant and subscription that is linked to a service in the customer’s Azure AD tenant.
+The scenario is illustrated in Figure 1 (represented as connection B).

-Again, the user first needs to first setup an external private tenant and subscription.
-As a next step, the private endpoint needs to be created in the environment of the rogue user, by manually specifying the resource id and group id of the service.
-Finally, the person needs to approve the private endpoint on the linked service to allow traffic over the connection.
+On this scenario, the rogue admin needs to first setup an external private Azure AD tenant and Azure subscription.
+As a next step, a private endpoint needs to be created in the environment of the rogue admin, by manually specifying the resource id and group id of the service in the corporate Azure AD tenant.
+Finally, the rogue admin needs to approve the private endpoint on the linked service to allow traffic over the connection across Azure AD tenants.

-Once the private endpoint is approved by the user, data can be exfiltrated over the corporate virtual network, in case access was granted via Azure RBAC.
+Once the private endpoint is approved by the rogue admin or service owner, data can be accessed from the external virtual network.

 ### Mitigation

 To ensure a scalable approach we will follow best practices and principles defined by the [Enterprise-Scale architecture by Microsoft](https://github.com/Azure/Enterprise-Scale).
 Therefore, we will focus on policies as a mean to solve the aforementioned scenario.

-Similarly, service specific policies could be used to deny these scenarios across the customer tenant.
+Service specific policies should be used to deny these scenarios across the customer tenant.
 Private endpoint connections are sub-resources of the respective services and therefore show up under the properties section of the respective service.
-Incompliant connections can be denied using the following [policy definition (example for Azure Storage)](/infra/Policies/PolicyDefinitions/Storage/params.policyDefinition.Deny-Storage-PrivateEndpointConnections.json):
+Incompliant connections can be denied using the [following policy definition (example for Azure Storage)](/infra/Policies/PolicyDefinitions/Storage/params.policyDefinition.Deny-Storage-PrivateEndpointConnections.json):

 ```json
 "if": {